 Future of clinical pharmacy – will it be much different than now?

-Robotic automation in production process
+Robotic automation in the production process

-Stanford Health Care as a great demonstration of the future of pharmacy
+Stanford Health Care as a great demonstration of the future of pharmacy practice

 Source: Forbes